This site requires a more recent version of Adobe Flash Player to function properly.

 Medical Devices & Diagnostics

 We expect Synthes to contribute nearly more than $3 billion in revenues post merger and another $1 billion in profits.
-However, the company recovers from recent setbacks relating to Depuy Hip recall, overall sales may exceed our expectations.
-This could lead to market share within the segment increasing to 12%, which represents a potential upside of more than 3% to the Trefis price estimate.
+However, as the company recovers from recent setbacks relating to Depuy Hip recall, overall sales may exceed our expectations.
+This could lead to market share within the segment increasing to 20%, which represents a potential upside of more than 5% to our price estimate.

 Johnson & Johnson (NYSE:JNJ) is an American multinational pharmaceutical, medical devices and consumer packaged goods manufacturer founded in 1886.
 The company (also called "J&J") and its subsidiaries are engaged in the research and development, manufacture and sale of a range of products in the health care field.
 It has more than 250 operating companies conducting business worldwide.